 Here be monsters.
 Great Slave is crawling with huge trout and pike, but if you want to be in the record books, push further north to Great Bear.
 That’s where, in 1991, Lloyd Bull reeled in the world’s biggest sport-caught laker: a 72-pound behemoth.
 Even larger Great Bear trout are out there.
 In 2009, a local subsistence fisherman netted a confirmed 84-pounder, and stories abound of fish as long as a man.

 The Northwest Territories is the best place on Earth to watch the Northern Lights.
 And the best Northern Lights of all are viewed from out on Great Slave Lake.
 Sign up for an Aurora tour by boat in fall or by dogsled or snowmobile in winter.
 Your guides will take you onto the big lake, far from the bright glare of town, where you’ll have a front row seat at nature's own lightshow, shimmying from horizon to horizon.

-Meaning “Land of the Ancestors,” Thaidene Nëné is a park-in-waiting, slated for federal and territorial protection in the next few years.
-The park will guard the glorious East Arm of Great Slave Lake – 27,000 square kilometres of spectacular and pristine waterways, forests and Canadian Shield.
+Meaning “Land of the Ancestors,” Thaidene Nëné is a national park which guards the glorious East Arm of Great Slave Lake – 27,000 square kilometres of spectacular and pristine waterways, forests and Canadian Shield.

 Great Slave and Great Bear are a paddling paradise.
 On Great Slave, the North Arm beckons with aquamarine waters and a million islands, while the East Arm is legendary among kayakers for its dramatic cliffs, big fish and beautiful bays.
 Paddlers are more rare on Great Bear, but remarkable journeys are available – for example, from Délįne to mountains of Saoyú-ʔehdacho National Historic Site.